 5. Conclusion and Discussion

 The effect of opportunity cost to the validity of CVM for cultural heritage has been studied herein using an ancient Greek monument called “Diolkos” and interviewees serving in a near-by military camp.
-The survey used two runs: one questionnaire without providing any information for monument and one after the distribution of information leaflets
+The survey used two runs: one questionnaire without providing any information for monument and one after the distribution of information leaflets.

 The soldiers’ willingness to participate in the restoration of “Diolkos” is influenced by several parameters: income, age, educational level, living distance, ownership, volunteering, information and previous visiting.
 Soldiers with higher education level showed greater willingness to participate than those with lower education level.
 Moreover, the older the soldier was the greater willingness to participate he stated.
 In addition, the distance of permanent residence from the monument, the previous visits to the monument and the ownership of any kind of land around the monument had a positive influence on the willingness of soldiers.
 An extremely interesting result is the positive effect of information on the soldiers’ willingness.
 A significant increase of their willingness was observed after they had been informed about the history of “Diolkos”.
 The negative income effect to the soldiers’ willingness to participate is another interesting result of our analysis.
 The summary of results above can be seen in Table 5 and Table 7.